saurabh-khanna/r-network-labs/lab_4.md

   - [Chapter 4: R Tutorial on Missing Network Data](#chapter-4-r-tutorial-on-missing-network-data)
-      - [1.
-Network Data with Missing
+      - [Network Data with Missing Nodes](#network-data-with-missing-nodes)
-        Nodes](#network-data-with-missing-nodes)
       - [Constructing the Network Using no Imputation](#constructing-the-network-using-no-imputation)